gillham/C64/MachineCodeMaster/README.md

 P.61  20090 should be 244 not 63    # Probably issue in print layout.
 Otherwise the line appears correct.

-P.66  26407 should be 227 not 42    # Probably issue in print layout.
-Otherwise the line appears correct.

 P.74  28020 should be 12 not 63     # The line appears correct.